Inspecting Training Dynamics of Similarity Development in Supervised Vision Networks: Deep Similarity Inspector

-\item \textbf{Inverse Dissimilarity Metric (IDM) Curves} - Dissimilarity Metric is a metric introduced in work \cite{bib:filus2023netsat} primarily for the assessment of the damage caused by adversarial attacks.
+\textbf{Inverse Dissimilarity Metric (IDM) Curves} are based on the Dissimilarity Metric introduced in work \cite{bib:filus2023netsat} for the adversarial attacks evaluation.
 It can be interpreted as the mean similarity shift between the ground truth label and the post attack label.
-In this work, we generalize it to a variant that computes the mean similarity shift between the ground truth label and the predicted label.
-We also propose to use an inverse version of this metric as an extension of accuracy assessment (the metric takes higher values when accuracy increases or/and when the mistakes are closer in a given Class Similarity Matrix to the ground truth).
-The metric can be computed as follows (see App. \ref{appendix_metrics} for formulas).
+In this work, we acknowledge its usefulness for similarity development and error examination and generalize it to a variant that computes the mean similarity shift between the ground truth label and the predicted label on clear data.
+We propose to use an inverse version of this metric as an extension of accuracy assessment that measures the severity of network errors.
+The metric can be computed as follows.
 To generate the standard DM values, a given $\mathbf{CSM}$ is used.
-Each row is sorted in a descending order and a matrix with ids of the classes belonging to the particular similarity values is obtained - \textbf{Sorted Class Similarity Matrix (SoCSM)}.
+Each row is sorted in a descending order and a matrix with ids of the classes belonging to the particular similarity values is obtained -- Sorted Class Similarity Matrix (SoCSM).
 Each $c$-th row stores classes with the decreasing similarity values for the $c$-th class.
 For each sample, we take the ground truth label $i$ and the prediction $j$.
 We check in the SoCSM at which index label $j$ is placed in the $i$-th row.
 The larger the index, the more dissimilar the label is to the ground truth.
 As our target is to use DM for accuracy inspection, we transform it to obtain the Inverse variant: $IDM = 1 - DM$.
-Along with IDM, we use a variant that considers only the cases in which a given network returned an incorrect prediction (\textbf{IDM's errors only variant}).
+We consider only the cases in which a given network returned an incorrect prediction (\textbf{IDM's errors only variant}).
 This can be approximated as $\frac{DM}{1 - accuracy}$.
 Plotting the IDM value as a function of the epoch number shows how the accuracy and the mistakes being made change in relation to similarity.
 Depending on which $\mathbf{CSM}$ is used to obtain the $\mathbf{SoCSM}$, we define: \begin{itemize} \item \textbf{Network-based IDM (NIDM)} - The inverse version of the metric (DM metric) proposed in \cite{bib:filus2023netsat}.
-It uses Network CSM to measure the inter-class similarities and shows how accurate is the network in terms of the perceived similarity (indicator of mistakes' predictability).
+Network CSM reflects inter-class similarities and NIDM shows how accurate is the network in terms of the perceived similarity -- it can be treated as indicator of mistakes' predictability based on model-centric error severity.
 The errors-only variant measures whether the network's similarity perception and its mistakes are related, and to what extent this perception impacts the mistakes.
 This is a more local approach than SAI(NCSM,CCSM).
-Increasing NIDM suggests that the network starts to make mistakes between categories it perceives as increasingly similar; \item \textbf{WordNet-based IDM (WIDM)} - it is our original modification of DM.
+Increasing NIDM suggests that the network starts to make mistakes between categories it perceives as increasingly similar.; \item \textbf{WordNet-based IDM (WIDM)} - it is our original modification of DM.
 Instead of NCSM, it uses WCSM, therefore it can be treated as a semantic version of IDM.
 It says how accurate is the network (even if it makes mistakes) in terms of semantic similarity.
-The errors-only variant focuses on the semantic similarity of the mistakes.
+The errors-only variant focuses on the semantic similarity of the mistakes (semantic severity).
 Increasing WIDM suggests that the network starts to make mistakes between categories that are increasingly semantically similar. \end{itemize}